bearloga/maltese/README.md

 ## Additional Information

+Users of _maltese_ may also be interested in _[timekit](https://business-science.github.io/timekit/)_ ([available on CRAN](https://cran.r-project.org/package=timekit)) which provides several utility functions for working with and manipulating time series data into a ML-friendly form.

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/bearloga/maltese/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.